zorn96/ms_active_directory/README.md

 Adding groups to other groups works exactly the same way as adding users to groups, but the function is called `add_groups_to_groups` and both inputs are lists of groups.

+## Adding computers to groups

+Adding computers to groups works exactly the same way as adding users to groups, but the function is called `add_computers_to_groups` and the first input is a list of computers.

-## Removing users or groups from groups
+## Removing users, computers, or groups from groups

-Removing users or groups from groups works identically to adding users or groups to groups, including input format, idempotency, and rollback functionality.
+Removing users, computers, or groups from groups works identically to adding users, computers, or groups to groups, including input format, idempotency, and rollback functionality.
-The only difference is that the functions are called `remove_users_from_groups` and `remove_groups_from_groups` instead.
+The only difference is that the functions are called `remove_users_from_groups`, `remove_computers_from_groups`, and `remove_groups_from_groups` instead.

-## Updating user or group attributes.
+## Updating user, computer, or group attributes.
-You can use this library to modify the values of various LDAP attributes on users, groups, or generic objects.
+You can use this library to modify the values of various LDAP attributes on users, computers, groups, or generic objects.

-Users and groups provide the convenient name lookup functionality mentioned above, while for generic objects you either need to pass an `ADObject` or a distinguished name.
+Users, computers, and groups provide the convenient name lookup functionality mentioned above, while for generic objects you either need to pass an `ADObject` or a distinguished name.

 ### Appending to one or more attributes